OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/page.markdown

 #### Adding a toolbar

-To add a toolbar at the top of the page the `renderToolbar` prop is used.
-This prop should be a function that renders to a [`Toolbar`](Toolbar.html) component.
+To add a toolbar at the top of the page the `renderToolbar` property will be used.
+This property should be a function that renders to a [`Toolbar`](Toolbar.html) component.

 ```
 <Page